thisdot/starter.dev/starters/express-apollo-prisma/README.md

 The data sources are located in `src/graphql/data-sources`.
 The data sources of the entities are passed in `src\graphql\server-context\server-context-middleware-options.ts`.

-### Prisma
+### ORM

-Prisma is a next-generation ORM that makes working with databases easy for application developers and features.
+The kit uses Prisma as TypeScript ORM which makes working with databases easy for application developers and features.

 We use Prisma for the following: